-The module focuses on the identification of political risks in contemporary global politics.
-It analyses actors, processes, and institutions in the contemporary global political system that have potential effects on policy setting contexts, and that affect policy-making and the effectiveness, stability, and predictability of political institutions at the national, regional, international and global level.
+The module analyses actors, processes, and institutions in the contemporary global political system that have potential effects on policy-setting contexts and that affect policy-making and the effectiveness, stability, and predictability of political institutions at the national, regional, international, and global levels.
 It allows students to understand the relevance - and assess the soundness - of scenarios and country reports used in public policy decision-making.
-The course will allow students to gain an understanding of more complex concepts of Political Science and International Relations, and advanced methods to analyze phenomena of contemporary global politics.
+The course will enable students to understand more complex concepts of Political Science and International Relations and advanced methods to analyze phenomena of contemporary global politics.